DIY: Homemade Banana Hair Conditioner

 Illustration: StyleCraze Design Team

 There you have it!
 Your one-stop solution for dry, brittle hair – a homemade banana hair conditioner.
 Bananas are nutrient-rich and provide nourishment for your hair from within.
 It conditions and strengthens your hair strands leaving your dried hair healthy and beautiful.
-It thoroughly spoils your hair with goodness!
-And with this homemade conditioner, you get all the benefits of hair care without the harmful effects of harsh chemicals.
+Homemade hair conditioners like this thoroughly spoil your hair with goodness!
+And with this homemade hair conditioner, you get all the benefits of hair care without the harmful effects of harsh chemicals.
 And yes, it might be time-consuming to make this conditioner, but its benefits make it 100% worth it.

 protip_icon Did You Know?